 1. Mergers Can Minimize Competition

 One of the biggest advantages of merging two companies, especially if the merger is a horizontal or vertical one, is reducing competition.
 When two companies that operate in the same industry or offer the same product or service join together, they no longer work against each other but instead work together.
-The merged companies, acting as a single, larger entity, can then claim a more substantial portion of the market they operate in than they would if they continued to operate as separate businesses.
+The merged companies, acting as a single, larger entity, can then claim a more substantial portion of the market they operate in then they would if they continued to operate as separate businesses.

 Although at first glance, it might seem that a reduction in competition would only benefit the two merging companies and not the customers they serve, that isn’t always the case.
 For example, if two competing cell phone network companies merge, customers can take advantage of a larger network that offers more coverage compared to the two network companies on their own.